 AWARDS AND RECEPTION

-I co-authored and submitted (with Nisha Kunhikrishnan) an Extended Abstract about BROKE: The Game to CHI PLAY's 2019 Student Game Design Competition that was selected for presentation in their upcoming Barcelona conference (Oct 2019).
+I co-authored and submitted (with Nisha Kunhikrishnan) an Extended Abstract about BROKE: The Game to CHI PLAY's 2019 Student Game Design Competition that was selected for presentation and subsequently presented at their Barcelona conference in October of that year.